To the content

 Vaccination of non-risk groups

 If you do not belong to a risk group or a close circle, you can inquire about having an influenza vaccination from your work or student healthcare centre.
-If necessary, you can also get a prescription from a health station, in which case you will pay for the vaccine yourself.
+If necessary, you can also get a prescription from a health and social services centre, in which case you will pay for the vaccine yourself.
 In this case, you will obtain the vaccine from the pharmacy and take it to the nurses’ clinic, where the nurse will inject you with the vaccine.

 Booster doses of coronavirus vaccine available together with influenza vaccination

-The booster dose of the coronavirus vaccine can be given together with the influenza vaccination, if at least six months have passed since the previous vaccination or since you had the coronavirus.
-See the instructions on our COVID-19 Vaccinations webpage.
+The booster dose of the coronavirus vaccine can be given together with the influenza vaccination to individuals who belong to the target groups for coronavirus vaccine boosters, if at least six months have passed since the previous vaccination or since you had the coronavirus.

 Appointment bookings